-- 1) How do Saharan dust, biomass burning aerosol, and/or the SAL affect atmospheric and oceanographic parameters during trans-Atlantic transport? - 2) How do the Saharan dust aerosol distributions evolve physically and chemically during transport? - 3) What is the capability of satellite remote sensing and numerical models for resolving and studying the above processes?
+- 1) How do Saharan mineral dust aerosols, biomass burning aerosols, and/or the SAL affect atmospheric and oceanographic parameters during trans-Atlantic transport? - 2) How do the aerosol distributions evolve physically and chemically during transport? - 3) What is the capability of satellite remote sensing and numerical models for resolving and studying the above processes?

-Specific objectives of RB-12-05
+Specific objectives of RB-13-01